brunobrandes/jwt-refresh-token/README.md

 The first step to do is provision your cosmos db, or if you already have it, create the token container id (*choose name you want*) with partitionKey **'/userId'**.

-User container is optional.
-If you want control user data with Jwt Refresh Token library, you need create user container but if you already have other user data control, just implement IUserRepository for get user by id and password.
+Implement IUserRepository for get user by id and password.
+UserId

 2. ✯ Configure settings app:
 ```json